gwastro/pycbc/docs/workflow/segments.rst

 `segments-science = FLAG_1,FLAG_2`

-So let's describe now what FLAG_1 might look like.
-There is a bit of subtlety to the flag syntax, so let's start with something basic, and then add possible complexity.

-At the very basic level you can set (for the value of FLAG_1):
+We start with a simple example of what can be given as the value of FLAG_1:

 `+SCIENCE` or `-SCIENCE`

 In this case SCIENCE is the flag name.
 It is what will be queried from the segment server.
-The ifo will be automatically appended (so this becomes `${IFO}:SCIENCE` when querying).
-The `+` or `-` is important (and not optional).
-If the sign as a `+` then the flag is *added* to the list of times, if it is `-` then the flag is removed.
+The ifo will be automatically appended, so this becomes `${IFO}:SCIENCE` when querying.
+The `+` or `-` is important and not optional.
+If the sign as a `+` then the flag is added to the list of times, if it is `-` then the flag is removed.
 All `+` flags are processed first and then all `-` flags are removed from that.

-In `segments-science` `+` means that that time *should* be included in the analysis.
+In `segments-science` `+` means that that time should be included in the analysis.
 A `-` means it should not be included.

-In `segments-vetoes` `+` means that that time *should* be included in the vetoed times (and so *not* included in the analysis).
-A `-` means it should not be included in the vetoed times (so that time can be analysed) ...
+In `segments-vetoes` `+` means that that time should be included in the vetoed times and so not included in the analysis.
+A `-` means it should not be included in the vetoed times so that time will be analysed ...
 It is not envisaged that `-` flags will be used often in `segments-vetoes`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Version numbers